 Humans like routine.
 You have your THC vaporizer, or your CBD tincture, and you enjoy your ritual of packing a bowl each night.
 But have you ever used a vaginal suppository for period cramps?
-Expand your appreciation for the plant and your own self-care regime by trying something brand new in 2020.
+Expand your appreciation for the plant and your own cannabis for self-care regime by trying something new.
 There’s nothing like it for menstrual pain, we promise.

 Add it to your sex life

-*takes a deep breath* A cannabis suppository used vaginally or anally can make sex more comfortable by increasing blood flow to the region and reducing pain, without numbing you out.
-Cannabis topicals can also enhance orgasm, and studies suggest that ingesting or inhaling cannabis with a partner can boost intimacy by reducing our negative bias, basically meaning we’re less bitchy.
-And if you’re into kink, apply a cannabis topical to any bruises from spanking or other impact play.
+*Takes a deep breath* A cannabis suppository used vaginally or anally can make sex more comfortable by potentially increasing blood flow to the region and reducing pain without numbing you out.
+Cannabis topicals can also enhance orgasm, and studies suggest that ingesting or inhaling cannabis with a partner can boost intimacy by reducing our negative bias, basically meaning we’re less uptight.
+(And if you’re into kink, apply a cannabis topical to bruises from spanking or other impact play afterwards.)

 Know your local laws

 Consider this: you may qualify for a medical card in your state/country and not even know it.
 Or, you might be able to grow your own cannabis plants.
 What are your state’s possession laws?
-Knowing your local laws leads to less stress.
-Less stress means better vibes.
+Knowing your local cannabis laws leads to less stress.
+And less stress means better vibes.
 It is an act of self-care and your duty as a cannabis-loving citizen to familiarize yourself with the local laws.
-Add it to that new year’s resolution list!

 Use cannabis to heal

 Sure, it might be smart to skip smoking if you have a sinus infection.
-But cannabis is an anti-inflammatory, and inflammation is responsible for just about everything that ails us.
-THC and CBD are also natural pain-relievers, and can help us relax and rest.
+But cannabis has been linked to a host of anti-inflammatory properties, and inflammation is pretty much responsible for just about everything that ails us.
+THC and CBD are also natural pain-relievers and can help us relax and rest.
 The next time you get a cold, add a CBD tincture to your healing regimen.
-They don’t call it medicine for nothing, bb.
+They don’t call it medicine for nothing, babe.
 Plus, we need you at full force; the revolution is here!